 The cost of registering a trademark depends on several factors.
 First, you need to determine if you are going to partner with an attorney, which is highly advised.
 Attorney fees vary; the pricing we found ranged from $800 to $3,000.

-- TEAS Plus application: $225 per class of goods and services.
+- TEAS Plus application: $225 per class of goods and services

 Advice for filing if you can't afford an attorney

-When we spoke with Jason VanDevere, the founder of GoalCrazy Planners, he provided a potential money-saving route for small businesses and startups that want an affordable way to get legal advice throughout the trademark registration process.
+Jason VanDevere, founder of GoalCrazy Planners, said there is a potential money-saving route for small businesses and startups to get legal advice throughout the trademark registration process.
 VanDevere found a program through his local college, the University of Akron, that could file his business trademark for him for free.

-"It turns out that many law schools have programs where the students will help small businesses create and file legal documents for free," said VanDevere.
+"It turns out that many law schools have programs where the students will help small businesses create and file legal documents for free," he said.
 "The students will prepare the work and then the professor, who is a licensed lawyer, will check everything over and file it.
 Using this program, the only out-of-pocket expense I had was the federal filing fee of about $200, rather than the potential thousands I would have had to pay a lawyer."